April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 It reminds me of “Flag Day” in the United States – definitely an important historical date, but not one that garners that much attention.

-For divers and other nature lovers, don’t forget Earth Day on April 22nd.
+For divers and other nature lovers, though, don’t forget Earth Day on April 22nd.
 Keep your eye out for local beach clean-ups or other ways to pitch in and honor mother Earth and the environment.

 One great eco-friendly option for Earth Day in Cozumel is to book yourself on that day’s “Light House Project” razor tour of the Northern lighthouse area.
 This area is a real treat, almost impossible to access without this kind of excursion.